 A website overloaded with sections and tabs may force a user to leave the page if they do not have a clear motivation for achieving their goal.
 For example, university websites often have poor UX/UI.
 Regardless, students will always use them if they want to get into college.

-Professional agencies tend to build the product’s architecture by keeping in mind the unofficial rule of 3 clicks.
+Professional agencies tend to build the product’s architecture by keeping in mind the unofficial rule of 3 clicks, even when they do it in a lean or agile way.
 According to this rule, clients must get to their desired section in no more than three clicks.

 Poor Сolor Сhoice

 Adequately selected colors can push a person to make a call, order a product, or request a service.
 Poor color composition will force the user to leave the website.
 Common color matching errors include: